abajwa-hw/hdp-datascience-demo/README.md

 - You can embed the notebook within an Ambari by building the [Iframe view](https://github.com/abajwa-hw/iframe-view) using its instructions and pointing the url to your notebook e.g. http://sandbox.hortonworks.com:9999/notebooks/airline_python-2.2.ipynb

-- To allow iPython to be embedded you need to add the below config to the end of your profile before starting the notebook, otherwise you will get security violations when you try opening it from within Ambari
+- To allow iPython to be embedded you need to add the below config to the end of your profile before starting the notebook and restart ipython notebook, otherwise you will get security violations when you try opening it from within Ambari
 ```
 su demo
 vi ~/.ipython/profile_default/ipython_notebook_config.py
-#add this to the bottom
+#add this to the bottom to allow the notebook to disable the security policy and be embedded cross-domain

 c.NotebookApp.tornado_settings = {
    'headers': {
        'Content-Security-Policy': ""
    }
 }
+c.NotebookApp.webapp_settings = {'headers': {'X-Frame-Options': 'ALLOW-FROM all'}}

 ```
+- If the view shows up as blank, you can use the Chrome Developer Tools > Console to debug why the iframe is getting blocked